 Finally, if you ever engage with consumers in-person at events or through field marketing, that’s another golden opportunity to collect email addresses.

-When you collect an email address, you should send an initial message right away to introduce your business.
-Also this helps set expectations, cadence and types of communication you plan on sending.
+After collecting an email address, it’s best practice to send an initial message right away to introduce your subscription business.
+This also helps set expectations for cadence and the types of communication you plan on sending.

-Your open rate does exactly what you’d think it would – it tells you how many people opened your email.
+Your open rate does exactly what you’d think it would: It tells you how many people opened your email.
 This reveals a lot about both the relationship you’ve built with readers and the effectiveness of your subject line.

 Now let’s talk about CTR, which tells you how many readers clicked on a link in your email.
 If your CTR is high, you know your message is clear.
-If your CTR is low, you need to adjust your message with a clearer call to action.
-As well as revisit your customer segments to make sure you’re targeting the right readers.
+If your CTR is low, you may need to adjust your message with a clearer call-to-action (CTA) or simpler verbiage.
+People want to read content written by other people, not robots.

 Lastly, let’s discuss the importance of monitoring unsubscribe rates.
 You should always aim to have your unsubscribe rate lower than your opt-in rate.
-Otherwise you’re going to have a very hard time maintaining your distribution lists.
+Otherwise, you’re going to have a very hard time maintaining your distribution lists.